gweng88/website/journal/_posts/2024-05-20-why-write-stuff.md

 ### archiving

 What was I like 5 years ago?
 What kind of things was I worried about?
 What trends was I absorbed by?
 I hardly remember.
-Similar to the point of writing for your future self, it seems like a good idea to write periodically so as to have something to look back at during self reflection.
+Similar to the point of writing for your future self, it seems like a good idea to write periodically so as to leave behind traces of your past self.